 Coating failure is the loss or reduction of a coating’s bond strength.
 There are two types of failure: premature and catastrophic.
 Premature failure occurs when the coating needs to be replaced before its expected lifespan.
-Catastrophic failure is a sudden, severe destruction of the coating.
+Catastrophic failure is sudden, severe destruction of the coating.

-Coating failure can occur for a variety of reasons, and often times, as Louis D. Vincent explains in The Anatomy of a Coating Failure, for many reasons at once.
+Coating failure can occur for a variety of reasons, and oftentimes, as Louis D. Vincent explains in The Anatomy of a Coating Failure, for many reasons at once.
 Among these include:

 - The company’s lack of experience with certain environmental or internal conditions, which can impact the effectiveness of the chosen coating.
-Abrasion is a typical result of environmental impact on a coating.
+Abrasion is a typical result of the environmental impact on a coating.

 - Improper surface preparation, which can prevent the coating from adhering properly.
 Blistering, or the appearance of bubbles underneath the coating surface, often results from this oversight.

 - Improper application, which can lead to peeling or running of the coating.
 Pin-holing, for example, can result from improper spray atomization.